GhostKatIII/GhostKat/README.md

 Here are the initial bounties:

-- 10 DBZ - Fix ghostkat.org for mobile and firefox.
+- Leaky boat: 10 DBZ - Fix ghostkat.org for mobile and firefox.
 It's an issue with web3.js
-- 1 DBZ - Seed media via webtorrent
+- First blood: 1 DBZ - Seed media via webtorrent

 Thank you so much for supporting us!
 We welcome all feedback and would especially welcome partners!